harahauk/ansible-help/README.md

 Ansible Installation and execution help
 =======================================
 You can call it a `cheatsheet` or "general-support" for my other modules.
+Most is derived from the [official documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) which is propably more than enough for most users.
 This way I can also refer to some things I put/repeat in **all** my modules which isn't so easy to maintain.
-First off check out the [official documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 # Specifics for Windows
 This only applies if you are running `ansible control nodes`in Windows-environments.